VasuDevrani/Go-aiior/README.md

       fmt.Println("hello world");
     }
   ```
 ## GENERAL INFO
 - Go is a statically typed language
+- The answer is no: Go is neither a functional nor an object-oriented language.
+Rather, it is a procedural language similar to C or even Perl (before it got an object system).

 ### LEXER
 responsible for handling the semi-colons and other syntax stuff